 The Group VI measure refers to the reduction of apparent losses (metering inaccuracies and unauthorized consumption - water theft).
+The experience from global practice (with the study visit to Portugal standing out) suggests that it is necessary to make regular targeted on-site checks of house connections.
 In that context a measure is foreseen to carry out a plan to test the accuracy of water meters and to replace 10% of water meters in the worst condition.
 In this group of measures, it is additionally planned to analyze and enable remote limitation of water theft through automatic reduction of pressure or closure of valves in the zones with unusually increased consumption not only during the night, but also during the day.
 This group of measures also foresees continuously informing the public about this issue through tv and radio shows, newspaper articles, leaflets, education, etc.